notaryproject/specifications/specs/trust-store-trust-policy.md

         },
         {
             // Policy that uses custom verification level to relax the strict verification.
-            // It logs expiry and skips recovocation check for a specific artifact.
+            // It logs expiry and skips revocation check for a specific OCI artifact.
             "name": "use-expired-image",
             "registryScopes": [ "registry.acme-rockets.io/software/legacy/metrics" ],
             "signatureVerification": {